ericsonga/APCSAReview/_sources/GettingStarted/preface.rst

 * Bhavika Devnani
 * Stephanie Remy

-Many students have been involved in the creation of content for the eBook.
+Many others have been involved in the creation of content for the eBook (including high school students).

 * Atiba Nkosi Kee
 * Robert McKenzie - created videos explaining concepts (arrays, interfaces, searching)